aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 An Account on Aptos has the ability to rotate keys so that potentially compromised keys cannot be used to access the accounts.
 Keys can be rotated via the [`account::rotate_authentication_key`](https://github.com/aptos-labs/aptos-core/blob/60751b5ed44984178c7163933da3d1b18ad80388/aptos-move/framework/aptos-framework/sources/account.move#L183) function.

 Refreshing the keys is generally regarded as good hygiene in the security field.
 However, this presents a challenge for system integrators who are used to using a mnemonic to represent both a private key and its associated account.
-To simplify this for the system integrators, Aptos will provide an on-chain mapping, before the launch of the mainnet.
+To simplify this for the system integrators, Aptos provides an on-chain mapping via `aptos account lookup-address`.
 The on-chain data maps an effective account address as defined by the current mnemonic to the actual account address.

-TODO: When will we provide an on-chain mapping, before the launch of the mainnet?

 ### Preventing replay attacks